CJosephPollock/teamChallengeGroup1/README.md

-My favorite candy is candy corn!
+My favorite candy is candy corn and nothing else!

+I have respect now because I have a big bike, yo.